According to Gallup research, only 12% workers say their company does a good job of onboarding.

-One study found that employees with an exceptional onboarding experience are 2.6 times more likely to be extremely enamored and satisfied with their place of work.
+The same study found that, conversely, 70% of workers who received an excellent onboarding experience are also 2.6 times as likely to be extremely satisfied with their workplace and consequently more likely to stay.

-Even without that stat, we all know that employee onboarding is a big deal.
+Even without these stats, we all know that employee onboarding is a big deal.
 Kicking off employees’ journeys in the proper fashion is like the warm-up act before the main event, making sure everyone feels ready to rock the workplace.

 - Measure the efficacy of your onboarding program